Linear spawning/rearing habitat model

 <3km downstream of rearing lake, with no stream segment of slope >=5% between the rearing lake and the potential spawning stream OR

-upstream of the rearing lake and connected to the rearing lake (within 2m)
+upstream of the rearing lake and composed of segment(s) adjacent to the rearing lake (within 2m)

 )